 Lisa writes, “Story is what enables us to imagine what might happen in the future, and so prepare for it.”
 To bookworms like me, this is fantastic news.
 When I’m reading a great story, I’m honing my skills.
 She also says, “…the pleasure we derive from a tale well told is nature’s way of seducing us into paying attention to it.”

 For an entertaining look at more on this subject, check out Lisa’s Wired For Story Ted Talk.

 A really great story, the kind that grabs us by the throat and doesn’t let go, is doing at least two things well.

 First, it captures and holds our attention.
-Once that is accomplished, it transports us into the story world where we experience the same emotions as the characters in the story.
-Our brain reacts as if we’re really there.
+Once that is accomplished, it transports us into the story world and treats us to an emotional experience.
+Our brains react as if we were really there.
 We’re in the simulator, and we are learning and preparing for events in the future.

 While it’s probably true that we’ll never have to engage in hand-to-hand combat while riding atop a speeding train that’s about to enter a tunnel, our brain is learning tactics that it can adapt to the situation at hand.
 Chemical changes are occurring in that super complex computer system housed within our skulls.

 Brain research shows that certain parts of our brains are stimulated under certain types of conditions.